What is Autoregulation?

 RIR and RPE conversion chart

 They're interchangeable.
 Some prefer RPE because it's a positive scale (higher = harder).
 Others prefer RIR because it's more concrete.
-Most programs use RPE for compounds and RIR for accessories.
+Many lifters and programs use RPE more often for compound lifts and RIR for accessories, but either system can work for both.
 Use whichever feels more intuitive.

 How to Use Autoregulation in Practice